 You are a junior consultant working in a community child and adolescent team.
 You are asked to see Nicole aged 16 who had an overnight admission last week after a paracetamol overdose.
 Nicole’s mother has brought her to the appointment and is in the waiting room.
 The case manager you are working with tells you that Nicole doesn’t want her mother involved in her care.

-Q 1.1 (10 marks)
+Q 1.1 10 marks

-Outline how you would approach assessing Nicole and the key information you would want to gather.
+Outline (list and justify) how you would approach assessing Nicole and the key information you would want to gather.

-A Interview Nicole alone – she refuses to talk to you otherwise.
+Interview Nicole alone – she refuses to talk to you otherwise.
 Also promotes trust, autonomy and protects her privacy [worth 1]

-B Talk to Nicole about her concerns about having mother involved – are there certain aspects of care she is concerned about e.g. confidentiality.
+Talk to Nicole about her concerns about having mother involved – are there certain aspects of care she is concerned about e.g. confidentiality.
 Are there child protection issues? [worth 2]

-C Gather information from mother.
-Essential to get mother's collateral history and perspective [worth 1]
+Gather information from mother.
+Essential to get mother's collateral history and perspective. [worth 1]

-D Circumstances leading up to the overdose.
+Circumstances leading up to the overdose.
 Could conduct a chain analysis [worth 1]

-E Risk assessment:
+Risk assessment:

 Her thinking around the overdose (expectation of lethality, degree of planning, etc.)

 Thinking post-overdose (reaction to survival, current self-harm ideation and intent, access to means, plans, etc.)

 Mitigating/protective factors and degree of support at home vs stressors there

 Willingness to engage in follow-up and possible treatment [worth 3]

-F History of depressive symptoms and any prior depressive episodes or self-harm.
+History of depressive symptoms and any prior depressive episodes or self-harm.
 History of any other mental illness – screen for mood disorder, anxiety disorders, eating disorder, psychotic disorder, etc.

 [worth 1]

-G Nicole’s family, school and social functioning.
+Nicole’s family, school and social functioning.
 Clarify the family structure and personal/social history and circumstances (family, school, friends, interests) [worth 1]

-H History of developmental trauma [worth 1]
+History of developmental trauma [worth 1]

-I Substance abuse history if relevant [worth 1]
+Substance abuse history if relevant [worth 1]

 Up to a maximum of 10 marks in total